 This paper proposes to view the work of the exegete primarily as one of determining referencing within various levels of the text, namely its context, the environment of the text, and the appearance of intertext in which subsets of the text refers to other.
 With this view in mind a number of challenges and promises are discussed, exploring the various ways in which computer-aided research can be carried out.

-Tracing Themes found in the Tablets of the Divine Plan
+Tracing Themes found in the Tablets of the Divine Plan edit

 by Wendi Momen

 This paper examines the main themes in the Tablets of the Divine Plan and traces them through the successive teaching Plans of the Universal House of Justice, particularly in the period 1996 through 2016.